 In October, the Supreme Court heard two cases on the use of affirmative action in college admissions, otherwise known as race-conscious admissions.
 The Court is expected to issue their decision in June, with many experts predicting that the outcome will severely limit, if not eliminate, the use of race-based affirmative action in college admissions.
 While some states have banned affirmative action for years, most colleges across the country will likely face a different admissions landscape this fall.

-On May 23, the Brown Center on Education Policy at Brookings held a virtual event with leading education experts to explore the history of affirmative action in higher education, how affirmative action fits in a broader system of admissions criteria, and the likely impact of the Supreme Court’s decisions on college enrollment.
+On May 23, the Brown Center on Education Policy at Brookings hosted a virtual event with leading education experts to explore the history of affirmative action in higher education, how affirmative action fits in a broader system of admissions criteria, and the impact of the Supreme Court’s decisions on college enrollment.

-Associate Vice Chancellor, Office of Equity, Diversity, and Inclusion, Professor of Higher Education and Organizational Change - University of California, Los Angeles, Graduate School of Education & Information Studies
+PanelCara McClellan Director, Advocacy for Racial and Civil Justice Clinic and Practice Associate, Professor of Law - University of Pennsylvania Carey Law SchoolMitchell Chang Associate Vice Chancellor, Office of Equity, Diversity, and Inclusion, Professor of Higher Education and Organizational Change - UCLA, School of Education & Information Studies